Gearing up for your first Disney cruise? Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

 In addition to this exclusive Tangled musical, there is Rapunzel’s Royal Table.
 That is a character dining experience that also includes live entertainment and participation.

-The Tangled-themed entertainment and dining is only one example on one ship, but similar experiences are offered on the Dream, Fantasy and Wonder as well.
+The Tangled-themed entertainment and dining is only one example on one ship, but similar experiences are offered in Dream, Fantasy, and Wonder.

 The Disney Dream has Beauty and the Beast in a reimagined stage show adaptation.
 The Wonder and the Fantasy each have a live musical adaptation of Frozen.
-The Magic and the Wonder also have a Frozen deck party.
+The Magic and the Wonder also have a Frozen deck party, which is especially fun for families with young kids.

 Have a Movie Night…